its-dirg/saml2testGui/doc/install.rst

         cd [your path]/yais/script
         ./yaisLinux.sh

 On the question "Do you want to install SAML2test (Y/n):", type Y. If you want a simple test idp you should install the pysaml2 too.
-Every thing else should be ignorred, by typing n.
+Every thing else should be ignored, by typing n.
 The script will install SAML2testGui and all the application on which it depends.